brndnmtthws/optimal-buy-cbpro/README.md

     script doesn't run the same time as everyone else's), make sure the deposit timer fires according to your deposit schedule (keeping in mind that ACH takes 2-5 business days to clear, typically)
-    * Consider including your external balances in order to calculate the weights including those balances
+    * Consider specifying your external balances in order to accurately calculate the weights and amounts to purchase

 1. Enable the systemd units: